ike-keichan/KeiLisp/README_Function.md

 ```
 ### and
 **(and X1 X2 ...
 Xn)**
-Function to answer the logical product of X.
+Function to answer the logical product of X1, X2 ... and Xn.

 ```
 >> (and t nil)